dweetme/dweetme-scriptable/README.md

-# scriptable-dweetstatus
+# Scriptable Widget
-Show status of latest dweet as a widget on iOS using the Scriptable app
+Show status of the latest dweet as a widget on iOS using the Scriptable app